rafavzqz/geopdes/trunk/geopdes_base/doc/README.txt

  * After installing the geopdes_base package, the other packages can be installed in an analogous way.

-1.1.3 - Note for Windows users
+1.1.2 - Note for Windows users

- * The mingw-based binary version of Octave distributed on http://octave.sf.net by default installs dynamically loaded binary functions in a different location as that of script functions.
-This can create problems when installing geopdes_base, it is therefore recomended that you change the package installation prefix prior to installing geopdes_base, e.g.:
+   The mingw-based binary version of Octave distributed on
+    http://octave.sf.net by default installs dynamically loaded binary functions in a different location as that of script functions.
+This can create problems when installing geopdes_base.
+The procedure to install the package in Windows is as follows:

-    mkdir c:\octave-packages
+ * Install octave, the nurbs package, and download geopdes_base, like in steps 1 to 3 of Section 1.1.1.

+ * Be sure to put the file geopdes_base-<version>.tar.gz to a folder without blanks in the name, for instance, c:\tmp

-    pkg prefix c:\octave-packages c:\octave-packages
+ * In Octave, change the package installation prefix and install geopdes_base: cd c:\tmp mkdir c:\octave-packages pkg prefix c:\octave-packages c:\octave-packages
      system ("tar xzf geopdes_base-<version>.tar.gz")
      pkg install geopdes_base

    If this procedure fails for you please let us know.
 See the section
     "HOW TO CONTRIBUTE" below for the preferred procedure for giving